RasmusAU/GITHUB_ID-PHBS_MLF_2018/README.md

 * From the best scoring algorithm one can identify the features to make a good scoring movie.

 ## Brief description of data
-* Original data consists of 5043 movies and 28 features (5043x28 matrix).
 |Attribute |Description |
 |:----- |:----- |
 |'color' |Whether the movie is in black/white or color |